Call Red: Episodes

-Criticism
+Reception

 The series came under fire when aircraft equipment used in the filming of an episode which saw the team helping victims of a plane crash was returned to the owners severely damaged.
 It was claimed that the damage amounted to more than £48,000, and was caused when the production company, Thames Television, chose to light fires around fuselage and landing gear, which resulted in burning and corrosion of said equipment, and further damage was caused when the producers tried to extinguish the fires.
 The case was brought to court on 10 January 1996, just two days after the first episode premiered on ITV.